corpjuk/corpjuk.dev/README.md

-python manage.py runserver --settings=eatplants.settings.local
+To run locally use the local settings. python manage.py runserver --settings=eatplants.settings.local

-corpjuk.dev repo!